kkilobyte/ditch-cros/readme.md

 17. Type in the number for UEFI, in my case it is 2.
 18. You may be asked to insert a USB for backup, follow the steps on the screen.
 19. Wait for the Chromebook to flash, do NOT use or touch the device during this process.
-20. Once it finishes without error, if you already have a Linux/Windows USB, press `enter` and then `r` and then `enter` and skip to step 22, otherwise press `ctrl+alt+🠜`, make sure you have another computer to flash a Linux/Windows USB, or login to ChromeOS to flash a Linux USB using [this guide](https://runtimeterror.dev/burn-an-iso-to-usb-with-the-chromebook-recovery-utility) but with something OTHER than Ubuntu, I recommend [Ultramarine Linux](https://ultramarine-linux.org/).
+20. Once it finishes without error, if you already have a Linux/Windows USB, press `enter` and then `r` and then `enter` and skip to step 22, otherwise press `ctrl+alt+🠜` (above the 1), make sure you have another computer to flash a Linux/Windows USB, or login to ChromeOS to flash a Linux USB using [this guide](https://runtimeterror.dev/burn-an-iso-to-usb-with-the-chromebook-recovery-utility) but with something OTHER than Ubuntu, I recommend [Ultramarine Linux](https://ultramarine-linux.org/).
-21. Open Quick Settings, click ⏻  and then Reboot or press `⟳+⏻ `.
+21. Open Quick Settings, click ⏻  (power) and then Reboot or press `⟳+⏻ ` (`refresh+power`).
 22. Your Chromebook can take 30 seconds to 2 minutes to load, wait until you see a bunny rabbit.
-23. Press `esc` when you see the bunny rabbit, press `🠟` and then `enter`, and then click on your USB drive.
+23. Press `esc` when you see the bunny rabbit, press `🠟` (down arrow) and then `enter`, and then click on your USB drive.
 24. Follow [Chrultrabook's guide](https://docs.chrultrabook.com/docs/installing/installing-linux.html) to install Linux or follow [Coolstar's guide](https://coolstar.org/chromebook/windows-install.html) to install Windows.
 25. Hooray!
 26. Bonus:
 - Linux Audio: [weirdtreething/chromebook-linux-audio](https://github.com/weirdtreething/chromebook-linux-audio)
 - Linux keymaps: [weirdtreething/cros-keyboard-map](https://github.com/weirdtreething/cros-keyboard-map)
+If you are installing Windows, the above is already handled by the guide.

 ## Method 2: Easiest Method (AltFw & RW_Legacy)
-AltFw is the payload that brings Coreboot+EDK2 UEFI to Chromebooks that aren't EOL and aren't Apollolake and older.
+AltFw is the payload that brings Coreboot+EDK2 UEFI to Chromebooks that are Geminilake and newer.
 RW_Legacy is the payload that brings Coreboot_SeaBIOS to Chromebooks that are Apollolake and older.
 EOL Chromebooks do not support either.
+Stoneyridge Chromebooks may not work with either.
 Windows is ***NOT*** supported and you ***will*** run into issues.
 You can get a usable experience with AltFw or RW_Legacy but it's not the best.
+You do not choose if you get AltFw or RW_Legacy.

 1. Back up all data using external media or a cloud service like Google Drive.
 2. Make sure FWMP is disabled and you are unenrolled.
 If you are enrolled, you can use [the unenrollment guide](/unenroll.md).
 If you are not using a business device, FWMP should already be disabled.
-3. Enable Developer Mode by by pressing `esc+⟳+⏻ ` and then press `ctrl+d`.
+3. Enable Developer Mode by by pressing `esc+⟳+⏻ ` (`esc+refresh+power`) and then press `ctrl+d`.
 You MUST be using the internal keyboard.
 4. When your Chromebook says "OS Verification is turned off", press `ctrl+d` again.
 5. When Chrome OS boots to "Welcome to your Chromebook", open the Quick Settings menu in the bottom right and click Wi-Fi, and connect to your Wi-Fi.
-6. Now press `ctrl+alt+🠞` (if you don't have a 🠞 key, press `ctrl+alt+⟳ ` instead).
+6. Now press `ctrl+alt+🠞` (above the 2, if you don't have a 🠞 key, press `ctrl+alt+⟳ ` (refresh, above the 2 or 4) instead).
 7. Now type in `chronos` and press `enter`.
 8. Now type in `cd; curl -LOk https://mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh`.
 9. Look for the "Install/Update RW_LEGACY Firmware" option, this is usually option 1.
 10. Type in the number for RW_LEGACY, in my case it is 1.
 11. If you already have a Linux USB, press `enter`, then `r`, and `enter`, and skip to step 14.
-12. Otherwise, press `ctrl+alt+🠜`, make sure you have another computer to flash a Linux/Windows USB, or login to ChromeOS to flash a Linux USB using [this guide](https://runtimeterror.dev/burn-an-iso-to-usb-with-the-chromebook-recovery-utility) but with something OTHER than Ubuntu, I recommend [Ultramarine Linux](https://ultramarine-linux.org/).
+12. Otherwise, press `ctrl+alt+🠜` (above the 1), make sure you have another computer to flash a Linux/Windows USB, or login to ChromeOS to flash a Linux USB using [this guide](https://runtimeterror.dev/burn-an-iso-to-usb-with-the-chromebook-recovery-utility) but with something OTHER than Ubuntu, I recommend [Ultramarine Linux](https://ultramarine-linux.org/).
-13. Open Quick Settings, click ⏻  and then Reboot or press `⟳+⏻ `.
+13. Open Quick Settings, click ⏻  (power) and then Reboot or press `⟳+⏻ ` (`refresh+power`).
-14. On the OS verify screen, press `ctrl+l` (L) and then `1`, and then press `esc` when you see the bunny rabbit, press `🠟` and then `enter`, and then click on your USB drive.
+14. On the OS verify screen, press `ctrl+l` (L) and then `1`, and then press `esc` when you see the bunny rabbit, press `🠟` (down arrow) and then `enter`, and then click on your USB drive.
 15. Follow [Chrultrabook's guide](https://docs.chrultrabook.com/docs/installing/installing-linux.html) to install Linux or follow [Coolstar's guide](https://coolstar.org/chromebook/windows-install.html) to install Windows.
 16. Hooray!
 17. Bonus: